zeffii/sods-blender-plugins/README.md

 ### Purpose of this repo

+- make pep8 compliant
+- fix bug in v4 of the bl_info
-make pep8 compliant and fix a possible bug that prevents the addon from being useful in python 3.4
+- fix a possible bug that prevents the addon from being useful in python 3.4